matejkrenek/Minimo/README.md

 # Minimo Website

-- Design was made by: https://dribbble.com/TheLexdesign
+- Design was make by: https://dribbble.com/TheLexdesign
 - Images are from: https://minimalissimo.com/